briancbarrow/fresh-blog-v2/content/blog/tech/soccer-coach-app/index.md

 Obviously, I want to do this within reason, and at a level that will not put too much pressure on the kids.
 They are only kids after all, and too much pressure isn't healthy.

 I also don't have time to talk to each player individually.
 We have 27 kids across the two teams so taking time to reflect with each one individually after each game isn't possible.
-The idea of being able to use AI to prompt the kids to think a little bit deeper about the game and reflect on what they can improve sounded like a really good use of and AI agent.
+The idea of being able to use AI to prompt the kids to think a little bit deeper about the game and reflect on what they can improve sounded like a really good use of an AI agent.

 # Re-writing in Elixir/Phoenix